Tmux - work cases and tune up

 - Press your prefix key (

-4. how to add horizontal and verticl splits in tmux + key bindings
+4. how to add horizontal and vertical splits in tmux + key bindings

 Tmux Split Pane Keybindings